dan-kir/dan-kir.github.io/_posts/2022/2022-07-11-Custom-Windows-based-security-distribution.md

 Base OS is Windows 10 Professional N

+Can make this VM available on request.
 The OVF and disk are 24 GB.
-These can be made available on request.

 #### Folder for dangerous binaries
 1. Create Malware folder at C:\malware